 The American Heart Association defines high blood pressure, also called HBP or hypertension, as when your blood pressure, the force of blood flowing through your blood vessels, is consistently too high.

 But what number is too high?
-What is considered high blood pressure?
+What is considered normal blood pressure?
 According to the Centers for Disease Control and Prevention (CDC), some healthcare professionals diagnose HBP when blood pressure is consistently 140/90, while other healthcare professionals diagnose when blood pressure is consistently 130/80 per 2017 guidelines.

-5 methods to lowering high blood pressure
+5 methods to lower your blood pressure

 - Stay active.
 The U.S. Department of Health and Human Services has guidance for how people of various ages can stay active.
 It’s easy to get overwhelmed by the thought of increased physical activity, but there are plenty of easy ways to sneak in some extra movement on a daily basis.
 Some easy examples include: